 An employer is required to notify the Malaysian Inland Revenue Board (MIRB) via Form CP22 of the commencement of employment of its employees in Malaysia within 1 month of the date of commencement of employment.

-It should also be noted that the MTD applicable to an employee who is not a resident or not known to be a resident shall be at the rate of 25 percent of the employee’s cash remuneration and perquisites.
+It should also be noted that the MTD applicable to an employee who is not a resident or not known to be a resident shall be at the non-resident tax rate of 28 percent of the employee’s remuneration.

 Malaysia has concluded double tax treaties with at least 75 countries.
 The treaties prevent double taxation and allow cooperation between Malaysia and overseas tax authorities in enforcing their respective tax laws.
 Qualification for treaty relief is not automatic.